 - Unique content creation.
 When preparing to write posts for this blog, I do a lot of praying, soul searching, and reading comments I get.
 I also do a LOT of research into what topics I believe my readers would be interested in for the industry I’m in.
 It’s not enough to write about what’s on my mind if I have no direction for how to gain the interest of viewers and after all; that’s what blogging is about – building readership.
 So writing from your heart is key and not taking an article you read and changing a line here and there.
 Your blog will be in competition with thousands of others so you have to make yours stand out from the rest.

 - Good photography.
-Visual is in and it's so important to have good photos of blog posts.
+Visual is in and it’s so important to have good photos of blog posts.
 And I suggest taking your own photos if possible which might mean investing in good camera equipment.
-Read my Guest Blogger Week Post here where I interviewed my husband, Ken McDougal who is a professional nature photographer.
-Before he started specializing in nature and scenic, he worked for more than 20 years in commercial photography so he has a lot of knowledge about composition and lighting.
-If you are not able to get a good camera, you can also purchase stock photos which is what I do a lot.
-My reason is, I don't have as much time because I work full-time and can only blog part time so buying stock photos is a great option.
-Another good tip is looking through public domain photos, however, I caution you to do your homework and ensure that you have permission to use free photos.
-And if you're not sure of the copyright for a photo, write the photographer and ask permission.
-They might not mind so long as you give them credit for the picture, but it's always good to air on the side of caution and not break any laws.
+If you are not able to invest in a good camera, you can also purchase stock photos or go to websites like Pixabay.com, Unsplash.com or Pexels.com to get free photos that can be used for commercial or personal.
+Another good tip is looking through public domain photos.
+I caution you to do your homework and ensure that you have permission to use free photos.
+And if you’re not sure of the copyright for a photo, write the photographer and ask permission.
+They might not mind so long as you give them credit for the picture, but it’s always good to air on the side of caution and not break any laws.
+If you can’t find the owner or don’t get a reply, I would take a pass on that using that photo.

 - Money.
 The amount of money needed will depend and vary on the type of blog you want to do.
-For me, my investments come in the form of: stock photography, domain renewal, monthly web hosting, and product supplies since I crochet and knit to sell online.
-Now, I cut down on my expenses by moving my blog from WordPress to Blogger and you can read why I did that here.
-However, if you decide to blog using WordPress, then you may have to spend monies on a good theme and/or plugins that will add more features to your blog where needed.
-Saving money to put into a separate fund is a good idea and maintaining an Excel spreadsheet to keep up with where the monies are being spent, ex., advertising, hosting, supplies, etc.
+For me, my investments come in the form of: photography, domain renewal, monthly web hosting, Etsy fees and third-party apps and product supplies since I make greeting cards and sell them online.
+If you are using WordPress, then you may have to spend monies on a good theme and/or plugins that will add additional enhancements to your blog.
+Saving money and putting into a separate fund is also a good idea.
+I suggest maintaining an Excel spreadsheet to keep up with where the monies are being spent, ex., advertising, hosting, supplies, etc.

 - Marketing/Advertising.
 I spend just as much time on advertising my posts as I do writing them.
 The days of just doing SEO on blogs are over.
 There are viewers that will only find out about a blog by using social and some only use Facebook or Instagram.
 Some may focus on Twitter while others prefer Pinterest.
 Whichever social networks you use, you’ll need to decide which ones you will focus on and then you’ll want to do some automation, like IFTTT, for your posts so that you won’t have to manually publish posts to several social outlets.
 Also, publishing isn’t enough, engaging with followers through comments and answering messages timely is also essential in building readership and repeat customers.